 Consider where you lock your bike too.
 There's safety in numbers and if your bike is the best secured in a location where multiple bikes are locked up, it's unlikely that a thief will target yours over more easily stolen bikes.

 How to choose the right bike lock

 Start by considering what level of security you need.
-A bike left outside overnight needs a different level of security than a bike locked for 15 minutes in a busy area during the day.
-When considering your needs, remember that it doesn't hurt anything to overdo it, as long as you use the lock.
+A bike left outside overnight needs a different level of security to a bike locked for 15 minutes in a busy area during the day.
+When considering your needs, remember that it doesn't hurt anyone to overdo it.

 On the other end of the spectrum, there is a minimum level of advisable security.
 Cable locks are available for sale but should only be a secondary security measure.
 Cutting a cable lock is so easy and quick that it's possible in broad daylight with people nearby.
 Don't trust your bike to a cable lock alone in any situation.

 Look out for security ratings for bike locks.
 In the UK, most bike locks are Sold Secure rated.
 Sold Secure is an independent lock testing organisation which tests locks submitted to it by manufacturers and rates them for how easy they are to break.
 The highest rating is Sold Secure Diamond, followed by Gold, Silver and Bronze and Sold Secure offers advice on which level of security is appropriate for different situations.